 - Is the tuning under purchase warranty?

 Generally, piano tuners are professionals.
-They have gone through some tough training, and many are certified by the Piano Technicians Guild which means they have passed a series of rigorous examinations on the maintenance, repair, and tuning of pianos.
-Nevertheless, they deserve the respect and are paid fairly for their work.
+They have gone through some tough training, and many are certified by the Piano Technicians Guild, which means they have passed a series of rigorous examinations on the maintenance, repair, and tuning of pianos.
+Nevertheless, they deserve respect and are paid fairly for their work.